Frequently Asked Questions

-Sons younger than 8 years old are welcome to attend unit meetings, at the Unit Leader’s discretion, and may begin working through the Basic Training Manual, so that they’re ready to apply for Advancement when they are ready.
+Younger sons are welcome to attend unit meetings, at the Unit Leader’s discretion, and may begin working through the Basic Training Manual, so that they’re prepared to apply for Advancement when they are ready.
 This is based on the discretion of the father and Unit Leader.
 Once in a while, an ALERT Cadet father will encourage his son to complete the Basic Training Manual and then present him with his new uniform as a birthday gift!

 How much does it cost?

 Visit Join for more details.

 As an ALERT Cadet father, how involved should I be?

 A father’s involvement is critical to his son’s success, in ALERT Cadet and in life.
 Fathers are encouraged to participate in all service projects, adventure outings, and physical training, and to help their sons complete the handbooks.
 Our experience has shown that fathers who are actively engaged with their sons in ALERT Cadet can lay the foundation for a lifetime of trust and understanding.

 ALERT Cadets set aside time each day to complete the daily disciplines of Journal writing, Scripture memorization, and physical exercise.
 Beyond that, additional time should be taken each week to make steady progress in the handbooks.